Skip to Main Content

 You can search for online and print treatises ASU Library catalog by using subject headings such as antitrust and unfair competition.
 You can limit your results to e-books by clicking "Full Text Online" on the right.
 Print books available in other ASU libraries may be requested and delivered to you at the law library.

-Fundamentals of Antitrust Law (Phillip E. Areeda & Herbert Hovenkamp, 2022) (available on campus or through ASURITE)
+Fundamentals of Antitrust Law (Phillip E. Areeda & Herbert Hovenkamp, 2024)

-State Antitrust Practice and Statutes (Rocky C. Tsai & Kathleen W. Bradish, eds., 5th ed.
-2014)
+State Antitrust Practice and Statutes, 5th ed.
+(Rocky C. Tsai & Kathleen W. Bradish eds., 2014)

 This three-volume treatise, published by the American Bar Association, summarizes the substantive civil and criminal case law, procedure, practice, and statutes for each of the fifty states, the District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands.

-Routledge Dictionary of Economics (Donald Rutherford, 3d ed.
-2013)
+Routledge Dictionary of Economics, 3rd ed.
+(Donald Rutherford, 2013)

 This dictionary provides definitions of financial and economic terms relevant to antitrust law.
-The full text is available online through ProQuest Ebook Central (ASURITE required).
+The full text is available on ProQuest Ebook Central (available on campus or remotely with ASURITE).

 The Restatement (Third) of Unfair Competition covers both common law principles and statutory rules governing unfair competition.
 The publication provides general rules and limitations, comments illustrating the rules, and references to the West Key Number System and ALR Annotations.
-It is available on Westlaw (Westlaw password required) and Lexis (Lexis password required).
+It is available on Westlaw (Westlaw password required), Lexis+ (Lexis+ password required), and HeinOnline (available on campus or remotely with ASURITE).

 Concise Hornbook: Principles of Antitrust (Herbert Hovenkamp, 2021)

 Provides the economic background necessary to grasp antitrust law and details issues such as collusion, monopoly, mergers of competitors, and public and private enforcement of unfair business practices.
-Also available on West Academic (password required).
+Also on West Academic (available on campus or with an ASU West Academic account).

 Examples & Explanations: Antitrust (Christopher L. Sagers, 2021)

 Explains the key economic principles of competitiveness and efficiency before delving into the law behind unfair competition, including price discrimination, conspiracies, and monopolies.
-Also available on Aspen Learning Library (password requried).
+Also on Aspen Learning Library (available on campus or with an ASU Aspen Learning Library account).

 Federal Antitrust Policy: The Law of Competition and Its Practice (Herbert Hovenkamp, 2020)

 This hornbook provides an overview of black-letter federal antitrust law, including recent federal court decisions.
 It also highlights various antitrust policy considerations.
-It is available in the West Academic Study Aids Collection (ASU registration and password required).
+Also on West Academic (available on campus or with an ASU West Academic account).

 Journals